mttsteele/spark-hih61xx-library/README.md

 About
 -----
-This project is based on https://code.google.com/p/arduino-hih61xx/ and is part of Tomas's work.
+This project is based on https://code.google.com/p/arduino-hih61xx/.